taddieken95/Accuray_Tech_Comm_Guide/README.md

-# Accuray Tech Comm Guide
+# A Guide to Technical Communication at Accuray
 A comprehensive guide to technical documentation at *Accuray Incorporated*.

 ## Table of Contents